 Take it easy on water and fertilizer, or try an inorganic soil

-Your stapeliad may respond well to frequent watering and fertilizer, but it will also make it more likely for it to attract mealybugs.
+Your stapeliad may respond well to frequent watering and fertilizer, but it will also be more likely for it to attract mealybugs.
 For your plant to be in ideal health, it actually needs some stress!
 I know I said stress causes root rot and mealybugs, but it’s about good stress: some stress, but not too much.

 Back to blog